-Coming to individual counselling can be a daunting and emotional experience for any number of reasons.
+Coming to see a psychologist can be a daunting and emotional experience for any number of reasons.
 It can feel strange to feel as though you are expected to sit down and tell a complete stranger your innermost thoughts and fears.
 This may feel very exposing and somewhat embarrassing, but it’s important to remember that you have complete control over what you are and are not wiling to share in your own time.
 Sitting with you in this challenging time is what Psychologists are trained for, so it may help to remind yourself that we are not going to be shocked or judge you for what you have been experiencing in the lead up to your attendance.
 A huge misconception surrounding coming to see a psychologist is that by just coming, you are saying that there is something wrong with you, or that you are “broken” in some way.
 This is not the case!
 Mental illness and challenges are common and do not mean that you are weak or unworthy.
 We don’t think this way about physical conditions, so why do we put this unrealistic and critical view on ourselves when we’re talking psychological conditions?

 So what happens?